What Is Long-Tail Keywords?

 Search phrases containing three or more words that are more specific and typically less competitive than short, broad keywords.

-Long-tail keywords make up the majority of all search queries and tend to attract visitors further along the buying journey — resulting in significantly higher conversion rates than broad head terms.
+Long-tail keywords make up the majority of all search queries and tend to attract visitors further along the buying journey.
+That results in significantly higher conversion rates than broad head terms.

 These multi-word phrases are less competitive than broad terms, making them easier to rank for with a newer or lower-authority site.
 Their specificity also signals stronger purchase intent — someone searching "best running shoes for flat feet under $150" is far more likely to buy than someone searching "running shoes".